onqtam/headjack/src/cryptohistory.md

 # Science, peer review & [DeSci](https://future.com/what-is-decentralized-science-aka-desci/)

+what if DeSci was part of this giant global graph/brain? observation, experimentation, and the testing of theories against the evidence obtained - with an immutable trail behind

 TODO:
 DeSci isn't about a token and a DAO that funds X research - it's reproducible research interwoven with a global identity & reputation semantic network

+Jupiter notebooks for decentralized social science?

 > "Society, business & money are downstream of technology, which is itself downstream of science.
 Science applied is the engine of humanity." - [@naval](https://twitter.com/naval/status/790443306886926337)